reflektone-games/SimaiSharp/readme.md

 # Contribute

-Issues and pull requests are welcomed!
+Issues and pull requests are welcome!